We know that your privacy is very important to you.

 Archived paper-based records will be stored securely using a key lock with restricted access to the key.

-Electronic Archive records will be clearly labelled as such either on our server or the Trust’s database.
+Electronic Archive records will be clearly labelled as such either on our server or the Trust’s database and permission restricted to only those who require access to it.

 The Trust will dispose of all relevant archived records in accordance with the Record Retention Standards.